 4. Procedure if no LNAPL present

-The following procedures will be used when using a check valve with an actuator pump (such as the Waterra Hydrolift II) to develop a new well or redevelop an existing well which does NOT contain LNAPL.
+The following procedures will be used when using a check valve with an actuator pump (i.e., Waterra Hydrolift II) to develop a new well or redevelop an existing well which does NOT contain LNAPL.